AV-ghub/PostgreSQL/004 Оптимизация/Практика оптимизации/Сценарии/Общие/Конфигурация PostgreSQL.md

   If you have any sort of server crash when fsync is disabled, it is likely that your database will be corrupted.
   In most cases where people used to disable fsync it's a better idea to turn off **synchronous_commit** instead.
   There is one case where fsync=off may still make sense--**Initial bulk loading**.
-  Some systems will also turn off fsync on servers with redundant copies of the database, for example, slaves used for reporting purposes.
+  Some systems will also turn off fsync on servers with redundant copies of the database, for example, slaves used for **reporting purposes**.
   These **can always resynchronize** against the master if their data gets corrupted.

   ### full_page_writes